-The worm will anchor its head into the skin of the fish, and will then produce eggs (only female anchor worms directly attach to fish and male anchor worms attach to the female anchor worms), and the eggs are released inside the water.
-Once the eggs hatch, they become swimming larvae known as nauplii.
-When the anchor worms die, they leave behind a wound on the fish that will make the fish susceptible to additional infection.
+The female worm will anchor its head directly into the skin of the fish, and will then produce eggs (the male anchor worms attach to the female anchor worms).
+The eggs are then released inside the water.
+Once the eggs hatch, they become swimming larvae known as nauplii and can infect other fish in the pond.
+When the anchor worms die, they leave behind a wound on the fish that make the fish susceptible to additional infection.

 Symptoms of Anchor Worms